oshriv65/TicTacTow-Game/README.md

 ## Setup
 1. First download all the folders(except img folder)
-2. open Tournament file in your java IDE
+2. Open Tournament.java file in your java IDE
 3. Enjoy!

 ## Project Status